SCULPTOR. MADRID. SPAIN.

 My name is Lucas de la Rubia, born in Madrid in 1986.
 I am currently living and working in this city.
-In the most absolute intimacy I dedicate myself to dance, facing the public, I am a sculptor.
+In another life, I was a dancer and astronomer; in this one, I am a sculptor.

 Sculpture has been for me a great desire for a long time.
 I just didn’t have the physical and mental space to give it a try.
 I’ve been drawing, painting, photographing and playing music since I was a kid.
 I studied some years of architecture, then I coursed industrial design.
 I worked as a designer for several years and after that I committed myself to printmaking and illustration.
 Sculpture was a very natural consequence from all that.

-My sculptures are increasingly more related to what surrounds me when I’m working.
+My pieces are increasingly more related to what surrounds me when I’m working.
 I can’t really define them but I would say that they are a combination between the idiosyncrasy of the place where I am and a scenario from where to project my deepest concerns.
 In my recent projects, I have worked with mediums that go beyond sculpture.
 This has helped me to expand my thinking and understand my practice as something infinite.
 Nevertheless, no matter what medium I work with, whether it’s canvas, photography, film, performance, etc… I always approach it from a sculptural mindset.